⭐️⭐️⭐️⭐️⭐️ Top rated on TripAdvisor

 → Transfer to Plovdiv, Bulgaria (3 hours)

-→ Check in the hotel and have some free time for lunch in restaurant recommended by your local Plovdiv guide
+→ Check in at the hotel and have some free time for lunch in a restaurant recommended by your local Plovdiv guide

 → Walking city tour of Plovdiv historical center (1-2 hours)

-→ Free time in Plovdiv at the late afternoon
+→ Free time in Plovdiv in the late afternoon

 Overnight in Plovdiv